List of Hartlepool United F.C. managers: 2013–2018

-2018–present
+2018–2025

 Bates kept Hartlepool in the division and was appointed as permanent first-team manager in May 2018.
 Craig Hignett returned to Hartlepool in March 2018 as the club's Director of Football.
 Following the dismissal of Bates in November 2018 after six successive defeats, Hignett took temporary charge of the first team in addition to his role as director of football.
 Although Richard Money took charge in December 2018, he was later moved to a senior position before departing and Hignett was reinstated as first-team manager on 23 January 2019.
 On 10 October 2019, Hignett was sacked.

 On 11 November 2019, Challinor was appointed manager of National League side Hartlepool United with the club in 13th place.
 In his first full season in charge, Challinor guided Hartlepool to a 4th placed finish and a place in the 2020–21 National League play-offs.
 On 20 June 2021, Hartlepool defeated Torquay United in the 2021 National League play-off final at Ashton Gate Stadium on penalties to return to the Football League.
 On 24 September 2021, Challinor signed a new three-year contract to remain as manager.
 On 1 November 2021, Challinor announced his intentions to step down from the position to join National League club Stockport County.

 After Challinor left, former defender Graeme Lee was appointed as his successor in December 2021.
 During his five-month spell as manager, Lee led the team to the semi-finals of the EFL Trophy losing on penalties to Rotherham United and the fourth round of the FA Cup losing away to Premier League side Crystal Palace.
 However, Lee was dismissed with one game left of the 2021–22 season.
 It was the downturn in form following the defeat to Rotherham that was citing in Lee losing his job, with the club winning once out of their eleven games following the match.

 Ahead of the 2022–23 season, Cove Rangers manager Paul Hartley was appointed as the next permanent manager.
 During the summer transfer window, Hartley signed 16 new players in a major overhaul of the squad.
 After a winless first nine league matches, Hartley was sacked by Hartlepool following a poor start to the season, with the club in the relegation zone at the time of his departure.
 Hartley was replaced by Keith Curle the same day, initially as an interim manager.
 Curle was given the permanent job in December 2022.
 However, he was dismissed in February 2023.